-Boruch (Brian) Rothenberg, Director of Development for the Council of Orthodox Rabbis, joined the Detroit community in 2012.
+Boruch (Brian) Rothenberg, Director of Operations for the Council of Orthodox Rabbis, joined the Detroit community in 2012.
 Originally from Cleveland, Boruch received Master’s degrees in nonprofit organizational administration and in social work from Case Western Reserve University.
 He can be reached at firstname.lastname@example.org.

 Rabbi Shmuel Zimmerman, Director of the Noam Detroit Social Services Division, received his semicha from the Mirrer Yeshiva in Brooklyn, New York.
 As a Torah educator for 28 years, Rabbi Zimmerman frequently helped families and individuals navigate challenges.
 Rabbi Zimmerman joined the Vaad staff and launched its social services division in 2011.
 He can be reached at (248) 559 – 5005 x105 or email@example.com.

 Mrs. Malka (Regina) Blumenfeld is Administrative Assistant for the Council of Orthodox Rabbis.
 She can be reached at (248) 559 – 5005 x104.